 Separating and hulling

-Some companies will hull the coffee beans to remove the parchment or extra layer of skin that beans grow with.
+Some companies will hull the coffee beans to remove the parchment or extra layer of skin that the beans grow with.

 Once they're hulled and fully dried, the beans are ready for roasting: